Student Spotlight: Nick Atchison

 When he first moved to DuPage County, Atchison was willing to drive as far as possible to learn animation.
 Then he discovered that College of DuPage had an Animation program, which was exactly what he wanted.

-"All of the instructors in the program have been incredibly helpful and supportive," he said.
-"Many of the students have experience in production, so the opportunity to network has created possibilities that otherwise would not have been available."
+“All of the instructors in the program were incredibly helpful and supportive,” he said.
+“Many of the students have experience in production, so the opportunity to network has created possibilities that otherwise would not have been available.”

-Atchison is pursuing both a certificate and an Associate in Applied Science degree.
-In 2014, he also participated in the program's annual Animation Portfolio Night, which presented student work in all formats and styles.
+Atchison pursued both a certificate and an Associate in Applied Science degree.
+He also participated in the program’s annual Animation Portfolio Night, which presented student work in all formats and styles.
 His short, “Greg the Gray,” was a 60-second piece about an alien who must deal with an abductee onboard his ship.
 Atchison spent an entire semester on his frame-by-frame animation in Flash.

 “Each piece you see during Portfolio Night has been created solely by the student.
 This includes writing the story, character development, design, storyboarding, coloring, sound effects and voiceovers,” he said.
 “Normally, any one of these projects would be tackled by an entire class.
-So it’s been a lot of work but also exciting.”
+So it was a lot of work but also exciting.”

-Becoming a professional animator is his ideal goal, and Atchison feels College of DuPage is giving him the tools that he can use well into the future.
+Becoming a professional animator is his ideal goal, and Atchison feels College of DuPage gave him the tools that he can use well into the future.

 “The staff at COD is amazing and always supportive.
 I say if you’re into animation, then look no further.”

 College of DuPage

 425 Fawell Blvd., Glen Ellyn IL, 60137